 Virtual Information Session

-Can’t make it to the Information Session?
+Did you miss our Virtual Information Session on May 30th?
 Please email Dr. David Brown (firstname.lastname@example.org) for a link to the event recording.

 - Open to all Brock students, and to any students studying at another Canadian university through a Letter of Permission